aadya940/pixelparse/README.md

   - Limited ability to distinguish between data series based on color
   - Charts that rely heavily on color coding may not be parsed correctly

-- **Local Server Requirement**:
-  - Requires a local Python server running the DePlot model
-  - Not a standalone extension (requires backend processing)

 ## Technical Details

 PixelParse uses Google's DePlot model to convert chart images into structured data.